aeslaughter/moose/framework/doc/content/documentation/systems/Executioner/TimeStepper/IterationAdaptiveDT.md

 may be possible to take larger time steps to obtain a solution more quickly.

 A second parameter, `iteration_window`, is used to control the size of the region in which the time step is held constant.
-As shown in \ref{fig:adaptive_dt_criteria}, if the number of nonlinear iterations for convergence is lower than (`optimal_iterations-iteration_window`), the time step is increased, while if more than (`optimal_iterations+iteration_window`), iterations are required, the time step is decreased.
+As shown in [fig:adaptive_dt_criteria], if the number of nonlinear iterations for convergence is lower than (`optimal_iterations-iteration_window`), the time step is increased, while if more than (`optimal_iterations+iteration_window`), iterations are required, the time step is decreased.
 The `iteration_window` parameter is optional.
 If it is not